interplaynetary/free-association/docs/theory/organizational-scale.md

 2. Use cases at proven scales
 3. Building evidence base through pilots

+**Note:** This theoretical exploration is distinct from the [Free Association Coalition](../coalition/participation-framework.md), which is a practical coordination mechanism for organizations using Free Association.
+The Coalition addresses organization-to-organization coordination (already implemented), while this document explores hypothetical state-level and multi-organizational governance (future research).

 Organizational-scale applications represent a potential future direction informed by:
 - Lessons from current implementations
 - Research into governance integration